firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 Some sample workloads:

-``br-base.json``: This runs the default FireSim Linux distro on as many nodes as you specify when setting the ``target_config`` parameters.
+``br-base-uniform.json``: This runs the default FireSim Linux distro on as many nodes as you specify when setting the ``target_config`` parameters.

 Others can be found in the aforementioned directory.
-For a description of the JSON format, see :ref:`defining-custom-workloads`.
+For a description of the JSON format, see :ref:`deprecated-defining-custom-workloads`.

 ``terminate_on_completion``